Schedule of Classes

 For online sections, access to a broadband internet connection, use of a digital camera capable of recording 10-minute videos, and the ability to save and transfer video to a hosting site required.
 (Fulfills the prerequisite for all upper-level SPCH courses.)
 An introduction to oral communication, with emphasis on interpersonal communication, small-group communication, and public speaking.
 The objective is to prepare speeches, provide feedback to others, and participate in group activities.
 Students may receive credit for only one of the following courses: SPCH 100, SPCH 100X, SPCH 101, SPCH 107, or SPCH 108.

-Note: Asia Virtual Class; Meets via Zoom; 8 Week Class; available for Asia-wide enrollment: meets Fridays; (meeting times JST/KST); VA students: this class is certified as distance learning
+Note: Asia Virtual 7-week class; available for Asia-wide enrollment (meeting times JST/KST); VA students: this class is certified as distance learning

-Note: Asia Virtual Class; Meets via Zoom; 8 Week Class; available for Asia-wide enrollment: meets Tuesdays; (meeting times JST/KST); VA students: this class is certified as distance learning
+Note: Asia Virtual 7-week class; available for Asia-wide enrollment (meeting times JST/KST); VA students: this class is certified as distance learning

 Top of Page